 Noncancerous lung nodules can have a variety of causes, including:

-- Noninfectious inflammation: Inflammation that does not occur due to an infection can also lead to nodules in the lung.
-Rheumatoid arthritis (RA) or sarcoidosis, for example, can contribute to noninfectious inflammation.
+- Noninfectious inflammation: Inflammation that does not stem from an infection can also form nodules in the lung.
+The underlying cause may be rheumatoid arthritis or sarcoidosis, for example.

 - back pain

 The following factors increase the likelihood of developing a malignant lung nodule: